Tate resolutions on toric varieties: A linear resolution of the diagonal for toric stacks

-This latter point of view clarifies the relationship between our resolution and Beilinson's resolution of the diagonal over $\PP^n$, as described in the introduction.
+This latter point of view clarifies the relationship between our resolution and Beilinson's resolution of the diagonal over $\PP^n$ (see \S \ref{othertorics}).
 When $X = \PP^n$, each complex $\widetilde{K_i(i)}$ of sheaves is a free resolution of $\Omega^i(i)$.
-In particular, $\widetilde{K_i(i)}$ is exact for $i > n$, and so the summands $K_i(i) \boxtimes S(-i)$ of $F$ with $i > n$ are superfluous; this is an idea to which we will return in \S \ref{sec:finiteres}.
-In the case of weighted projective space, we obtain a resolution that is nearly identical to the resolution from~\cite{CK}; see \S \ref{sec:finiteres}.
+In particular, $\widetilde{K_i(i)}$ is exact for $i > n$, and so the summands $S(-i) \boxtimes K_i(i)$ of $F$ with $i > n$ are superfluous; this is an idea to which we will return in \S \ref{sec:finiteres}.